gipplab/grespa/README.md

 - `author_co`: Scrapes co-authorship information of specified authors

-A typical scraping workflow using the above spiders would be, to first scrape label information using the popular names, then getting authors for these labels and finally augmenting general author information by detail information regarding scientific measurements or co-authorship.
+A typical scraping workflow using the above spiders would be, to first scrape label information using the popular names, then getting authors for these labels and finally augmenting general author information with detail information regarding scientific measurements or co-authorship.

 Or you can issue a *Multi Search* from the webapp to start crawling a list of authors.